Flin Flon Family Resources

 Group or individual sessions

-Home or office visits
+Home or office visits, Mom's Afternoon Out Group

 Relaxed environment in which to ask questions about having a healthy baby.
 Information is provided about healthy eating during pregnancy and prenatal health.
 Further topics include fetal development, breastfeeding information and support, labour and delivery, newborn care, infant nutrition, maternal health, infant development, and parenting tips.
 Milk coupons and vitamins can be provided.